Created by a Fire Battalion Chief with 33 years of fire service experience.

 👉 Download the Free Oral Board Red Flags Guide — Free.
 Instant access.
 Created by a Fire Battalion Chief with 33 years of fire service experience.
 Know exactly what eliminates candidates before you walk in that room.

-Colorado Springs panels draw from the same core question bank used across major Mountain West departments.
-The follow-up probes and scenario depth are where CSFD panels separate candidates from the field.
+Panels draw from the same core question bank used across major Mountain West departments.
+The follow-up probes and scenario depth are where panels separate candidates from the field.

 Questions fall into four categories — behavioral, situational, background, and department knowledge.
 Every category is broken down in detail here: